-- The amount will be disbursed in three installments to ensure that it is being used at the right time for the right purpose.
-The first installment will be of Rs.
+- The amount will be disbursed in three instalments to ensure that it is being used at the right time for the right purpose.
+The first instalment will be of Rs.
 3000, the second will be of Rs.
-1500 and the final installment will be of Rs.
+1500 and the final instalment will be of Rs.
 1500.

 In India, the maternal mortality rate is very high.
 India has been facing this issue for a very long time.
 This isn’t the mortality rate of children who die during birth, it is the number of mothers who die while delivering and the numbers are shocking.
 This happens due to reasons like malnutrition, improper medical care, lack of medical facilities, unhygienic conditions, and improper pregnancy management.
 The PM has taken a major step to address this issue by coming up with this Yojana.

 The Pradhan Mantri Surakshit Matritva Abhiyan was launched by the Ministry of Health & Family Welfare (MoHFW), Government of India.
 The program’s aim is to provide timely and quality antenatal care, free of cost, universally to all pregnant women on the 9th of every month.
 This yojana collaborates with private-sector doctors to volunteer for free and visit these places where there aren’t proper medical facilities.
 They conduct these health checkups at government hospitals.

 - Ensure at least one antenatal checkup for all pregnant women in their second or third trimester by a physician/specialist which could result in the reduction of neonatal and maternal deaths in the country.